Baron-Samedi-Delivery/home-assistant/README.md

 # home-assistant
 Home assistant configurations and files

-These files were basically copied from other repositories with small edits or tweaks for personal use.
+Many of these files were inspired by things found in other repositories with small edits or tweaks for personal use.
 Original author credits are kept in as much as possible.
-I wish I knew a better way to modify code for use in Home Assistant.
+I am learning about new ways to attribute and adapt materials on GitHub.